 Read more about how to use panning to get a wider mix.

-Panning Plugins and Panning Pedal
+Best Panning Plugins and Panning Pedals

 What is Echo and Delay?